alibaba/arthas/site/docs/doc/options.md

                                                             false`
  1      String  express-type  ognl   Option to use ognl/ql  Option to use ognl/qlexpress in commands,
                                      express                default ognl, can change to qlexpress.
- 1      String  qlexpress-config  `` config init when use   config init when use qlexpress, with json
-                                     qlexpress, with json   -simple, more information about https:// -simple                github.com/alibaba/QLExpress

 ```

 ## 获取 option 的值